Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

-In particular, there are no negative index curves nor nodal curves.\footnote{The existence of nodal curves is a priori possible because the symplectic form is not exact.} The remaining properties of the curves stated in the proposition can be read off from~\eqref{equality}, and \cite{Hutchings:beyond}*{Proposition 4.8} implies that $C_i$ and $C_j$ for $i\ne j$ do not both have negative ends at covers of the same $\rho(A)$-positive elliptic orbit.
-To clarify the components which are multiply covered when $I(C_k)=0$, note that the equality~\eqref{eqn:inequality1} implies
+and conclude that $E_\sigma\cdot E_{\sigma'}=E_\sigma\cdot C_k=0$ for all $\sigma\ne\sigma'$ and all $k$.
+Note that the vanishing of these intersection numbers and the vanishing of the singularities imply that there are no nodal curves.\footnote{The existence of nodal curves is a priori possible because the symplectic form is not exact.} Similarly, the fact that~\eqref{eqn:inequality1} is now an equality implies, by \cite{Hutchings:beyond}*{Proposition 4.8}, that $C_k$ and $C_{k'}$ for $k\ne k'$ do not both have negative ends at covers of the same $\rho(A)$-positive elliptic orbit.